wavefrontHQ/docs/pages/doc/cardinality.md

 1. The metric names are stable and do not change.
 2. You keep source names stable.
 Source names change over time, but make sure that they don't change frequently.
-3. Use point tags where you expect high cardinality.
+3. Use point tags where you expect high ephemerality.
 4. Make sure that in Kubernetes, where point tags are usually called labels, you add only the point tags that you really need.

 For information about metric, source, and point tag names, see [Wavefront Data Naming Best Practices](wavefront_data_naming.html).
 You can also understand more about the metrics structure, sources and the sources browser, and tags, by exploring [Metrics and the Metrics Browser](metrics_managing.html), [Sources](sources_managing.html), and [Organizing with Tags](tags_overview.html).